Interested in living in Greece for a year, five years or forever?

 Start the visa process outside Greece

-In order for non-EU citizens to qualify for a Greek visa and residence permit* to retire or otherwise live in Greece without working, these basic requirements must be fulfilled:
+In order for non-EU citizens to qualify for a Greek visa and residence permit* to retire or otherwise live in Greece without working for an employer in Greece, these basic requirements must be fulfilled:

 – A total of 2,000 euros/month in proven, consistent income; or at least 24,000 euros in a bank account